Wilbeibi/old_wiki/zh_CN/pages/linux.md

 > Handling files or folders with spaces in the name One problem with the above examples is that it does not correctly handle files or directories with a space in the name.
 This is because xargs by default will split on any white-space character.
 A quick solution to this is to tell find to delimit results with NUL (\0) characters (by supplying -print0 to find), and to tell xargs to split the input on NUL characters as well (-0).

++ `cp -a` Preserves structure and attributes of files but not directory structure
 + Remove backup files recursively even if they contain spaces
 + find . -name "\*~" -print0 | xargs -0 rm
 + Security note: filenames can often contain more than just spaces.